EU fears UK is rowing back on Irish border and 'level playing field' - sources | Devdiscourse

 The EU is worried, however, that London no longer wants to legally commit to a 'level playing field' - shorthand for agreed baseline rules on environmental standards, labor regulations and state aid - to ensure Britain would not be able to offer products in the EU at dumping prices.
 The briefing raised "strong concern about a bare-bones free trade agreement and no level playing field", a senior EU diplomat said.
 "This notion that we would end up with a Singapore-on-Thames with a 'race to the bottom' on regulations."

 France, the Netherlands, and other EU states highlighted how important it was for them to protect the bloc's single market from such a risk.
-With London specifically declaring it wants to distance itself from EU regulations in the future, France's envoy said any future trade agreement would inevitably have to include customs tariffs.
+With London specifically declaring it wants to distance itself from EU regulations, France's envoy said any future trade agreement would inevitably have to include customs tariffs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)